GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/Tank-Drive.md

 - **`ChassisDriveCommand`**: Translates user input ("I want to turn left") into instructions that the `ChassisSubsystem` can understand.

-- **`Soldier`**: Where instances of the `ChassisSubsystem`, `ChassisDriveCommand`, and other control-related object instances are instantiated.
+- **`Robot`**: Where instances of the `ChassisSubsystem`, `ChassisDriveCommand`, and other control-related object instances are instantiated.

 ## `ControlOperatorInterface`

-Next you will be adding a couple of functions to the `ControlOperatorInterface` object in `control_operator_interface.hpp` and `control_operator_interface.cpp`.
+First you will be adding a couple of functions to the `ControlOperatorInterface` object in `control_operator_interface.hpp` and `control_operator_interface.cpp`.
 In these files, you will find sections labeled `// STEP <n>`.
 Hints corresponding to these sections are listed below to help you along.

+_**C++ Tip**: In C++, we break apart separate logical units into classes similar to Java.
+In the normal case, each C++ class will have an associated **header** file (suffixed commonly by .hpp) and **source** file (suffixed commonly by .cpp).
+Typical naming convention associates class and file names together.
+For instance, a class named `ContiguousFloat` will be housed in corresponding source and header files named `contiguous_float.cpp` and `contiguous_float.hpp` respectively._

 You will be adding the `getChassisTankLeftInput` and `getChassisTankRightInput` functions to the operator interface.

 ### Step 1: Declare Functions

-**The functions should have 0 function parameters and returnr a `float`.**
+**The functions should have 0 function parameters and return a `float`.**

-In general, functions are declared in headers (`.hpp` files) and defined in source files (`.cpp` files).
+In general, functions are _declared_ in headers (`.hpp` files) and _defined_ in source files (`.cpp` files).
 The operator interface is no exception (for reference refer to [this Stack Overflow post](https://stackoverflow.com/questions/25274312/is-it-a-good-practice-to-define-c-functions-inside-header-files)).

+_**C++ Tip**: You can think of "declaring" a function as a way of documenting the blueprint of a function for others to then use.
+The declaration will include the name of the function, return value, and input parameters.
+The declaration **will not** contain any of the actual logic.
+On the other hand, "defining" a function can be thought of as the actual meat of the function that gives the function meaning.
+An outside observer may use a declared function without knowing the actual meat of the function as long as they know the declaration._

 The functions should be declared as public members of the `ControlOperatorInterface` class.
 The function should return a value between